Franco Dragone brings his splashy magic to Dubai

 The stage alone is an engineering feat, holding a colossal 2.7 million liters of recycled water -- enough to fill an Olympic pool -- which can be drained in less than a minute for land-based exploits.

-But it's the water stunts the crowds want -- performers flying across the stage at 15 kilometers an hour before diving from heights of 25 meters into the 860-meter-squared pool and seemingly disappearing, only to return from land seconds later.
+But it's the water stunts the crowds want -- performers flying across the stage at 15 kilometers an hour before diving from heights of 25 meters into the 860-square-meter pool and seemingly disappearing, only to return from land seconds later.

-Dragone is no stranger to the United Arab Emirates, having produced the short-run "A Story of a Fort", in Abu Dhabi, in 2013.
-But for his first permanent Middle East show, Dragone says he has tried to capture the essence of Dubai -- a city whose inhabitants are constantly negotiating opposing elements: water and desert, tradition and modernity, the loud and silent.
+Dragone is no stranger to the United Arab Emirates, having produced the short-run "A Story of a Fort" in Abu Dhabi, in 2013.
+But for his debut permanent Middle East show, Dragone says he has tried to capture the essence of Dubai -- a city whose inhabitants are constantly negotiating opposing elements: water and desert, tradition and modernity, the loud and silent.

 That feeling of conflicting elements, combined with the sheer speed of the metropolis, are central to the show.